 For more on WoW, click here.

-To read the full profile interview, click here.
+You can read the full article here.

 Read it all, here.